 While the government aims for 600,00 heat pump installations each year by 2028, there are concerns over how realistic the target is.

 The installation of 600,000 per year is a massive jump from the 27,000 currently installed.
 Statistics from the Ministry of Housing, Communities & Local Government reveal 243,770 homes were built in 2019/20 (Source: Buy Association).
 A significant number, but even if all of those homes had heat pumps installed, it’s still not enough to hit the target.
 To do so, many homeowners would need to replace their current heating systems with heat pumps, but how reasonable a request is that?

 The cost, inconvenience, plus many homes aren’t suited to heat pumps is a spanner in the works.

 And even before installation, there are several other factors to consider, as pointed out by David Hilton, a director of Heat and Energy Ltd:

 “There’s a huge infrastructure challenge, and huge questions to be answered.
 Who’s going to manufacture them?
 Do we have enough electricity to supply all these pumps to begin with?
 Can the industry support that level of rollout?”

 (Source: Home Building)

-Research from Siemens Gas and Power UK & Ireland has revealed that a staggering 71% of UK consumers believe the government needs to develop clean energy faster.
+Research from Siemens Gas and Power UK & Ireland has revealed that 71% of UK consumers believe the government needs to develop clean energy faster.
 And along with that, 27% of adults believe the government need to invest more in renewable fuels- e.g. solar, wind and hydrogen.
 (Source: Smart Energy).